-If you’re looking for an easy, comforting and delicious vegetarian chili recipe, you’re going to love this Black Bean Chili in Instant Pot!
+If you’re looking for an easy, comforting and delicious vegan chili recipe, you’re going to love this dump and start Black Bean Chili in Instant Pot!
+Creamy black beans simmered with tomatoes, corn, peppers and fire roasted green chilies, and seasoned with taco seasoning and a secret ingredient!
+YUM!

 My family loves chili!
 We make a gazillion versions of it , and use it in another gazillion ways.